port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/url.md

 The URL property type can be used to store a link to any web resource, for example:

-- Public websites;
+- Link to Datadog dashboard;
-- Private websites;
+- Link to Sentry tracing;
-- API routes;
+- Link to pull request;
 - etc.

 In this [live demo](https://demo.getport.io/domains) example, we can see the `Domain Docs` URL property. 🎬